Some links in the post are affiliate links and I get a commission from purchases made through some links found in the post.

-Generally, watering a pothos is done once a week, however, it is individual to each plant.
+Generally, watering a pothos is done every 1-2 weeks, however it is individual to each plant.

 It is important to have a proper pothos watering schedule because this is one of the main factors that determine the well-being of the plant.